Keng2020/CPT_Tools/README.md

 ```

+## Step 2: Analyzing Data with MATLAB

+After cleaning the data with CPT Data Editor, proceed to analyze the data using MATLAB scripts.

+### Preparing for Analysis

+- Ensure MATLAB is installed on your system.
+- Locate the `.mat` files exported from the CPT Data Editor.

+### Running Analysis Scripts

+- Open the provided MATLAB scripts.
+- Load your `.mat` files for analysis.
+- Follow the script instructions to perform your analysis.

+## Step 3: Inspecting Results with CPT Results Inspector

+The final step involves inspecting the results of your CPT data analysis.

+### Installation and Launching

+- Similar to the CPT Data Editor, download and run the executable for the CPT Results Inspector.

+### Using the CPT Results Inspector

+- Load your analysis results.
+- Use the tool's features to view and interpret the data.

-## Troubleshooting
+## Troubleshooting and Support

-If you encounter issues while using the CPT Data Editor, please ensure that you have the necessary permissions to read and write to the chosen project directory.
-For other issues, refer to the FAQs section or contact support.
+If you encounter issues at any step, ensure you have the necessary permissions for the directories you're working with.
+For specific tool-related issues, refer to the FAQs section or contact support.

 ## FAQs

-*Q: Can I run this tool on macOS or Linux?*

-A: Currently, the CPT Data Editor is only available for Windows.
-Support for other operating systems is planned for future releases.

-*Q: What types of CPT data files can I use with this tool?*

-A: The tool is designed to work with `.csv` files for CPT data and `.mat` files for MATLAB integration.
+Answers to common questions regarding the use of these tools, system requirements, and data file types.

 ## Support

-For further assistance or to report bugs, please email yongkengabc.com.
+For further assistance or to report bugs, please email support@example.com.

 ## License